stevana/stateful-pbt-with-fakes/README.md

         swap (x, y) = (y, x)
 ```

+Assuming we've tested that the fake file system is faithful to the real
+one, we can depend on the interface in all components of our system that
+need the file system:

 ``` haskell
 prog :: IFileSystem h -> IO ()
 prog ifs = do